jordanisaacs/fastapi-sessions/readme.md

 # FastAPI-Sessions

-## Aims to be a ready-to-use implementation of cookie based sessions for FastAPI
+## Ready-to-use cookie based sessions with custom backends for FastAPI

 Usage
 More info coming.